Opéra de Vichy

 The Opéra de Vichy is an opera house located in the French city of Vichy.
 The building, designed in an Art Nouveau style, is situated adjacent to the Parc des Sources and across the street from the former Hôtel des Ambassadeurs.

-The Vichy Opera offers year-round programming: the Saison (September to May) presents a multidisciplinary program: theatre, dance, opera, comedy, concerts, etc. Since 2018, a summer program in July and August featuring lyrical, symphonic, jazz, dance, pop rock and world music sounds takes place.
+The Vichy Opera offers year-round programming: the Saison (September to May) presents a multidisciplinary program: theatre, dance, opera, comedy, concerts, etc. Since 2018, a summer program in July and August featuring lyrical, symphonic, jazz, dance, pop rock and world music concerts takes place.

 Since October 2017, Martin Kubich has been the Director of Culture for the city of Vichy and for Vichy Culture, which encompasses the opera, the Vichy cultural center and the exhibitions department; he thus succeeded Diane Polya-Zeitline.